InsiderInsights.com Daily Round Up 5/18/17: AR, IFF, AAT, RDUS, QHC, ETM

 - Arista Networks (NYSE:ANET).

-There is a Conflicted Insider Signal (both purchases & sales) at:
+There is a Conflicted Insider Signal (both purchases and sales) at:

 --------------------------------------------------------------------------------------